A neutron trigger detector for pulsed reactor neutron sources: Introduction

-To establish a facility-independent trigger signal at pulsed neutron sources a new trigger signal generation method has been developed and implemented at the research reactor TRIGA Mainz.
+To establish a facility-independent trigger signal at the research reactor TRIGA Mainz a new trigger signal generation method has been developed and implemented.
+Here, facility-independent means that the generation of the trigger signal should be 1) independent of the mechanical and electronic control systems 2) independent of the pneumatic pulse rod system and 3) independent of reactor-physical effects such as reactivity, steady state power or reactor poisoning.
 A dedicated neutron detector, called \emph{Trigger Detector} in the following, registers the thermal neutrons of the pulse, which arrive basically instantaneously at the experiment compared to the storable UCNs with very low kinetic energy, and generates a digital trigger signal, which is used for the timing of the experiment only.
-Such a trigger signal is physically correlated to neutron production and completely independent of the operation of the facility.
+Such a trigger signal is physically correlated to neutron production and completely independent of systematic effects from the operation of the facility.

+In addition to its intended use at the research reactor TRIGA Mainz or comparable neutron sources, the Trigger Detector could possibly also be used at accelerator-driven pulsed neutron sources, such as the Spallation Neutron Source (SNS) or the European Spallation Source (ESS).
+This type of pulsed neutron source has a much higher pulse repetition rate, which for SNS and ESS, e.g., is \SI{60}{\hertz} and \SI{14}{\hertz} respectively~\cite{SNS,ESS}.